 NASCAR’s large and loyal fanbase makes the stock-car racing circuit one of the most popular sports in the US.
 Legal online sportsbooks allow wagering on the NASCAR schedule throughout the year.

-DraftKings Sportsbook offered the following betting lines on the O’Reilly Auto Parts 500, a NASCAR Cup Series race from July 2020:
+DraftKings Sportsbook offered the following betting lines on the 2021 NASCAR Bass Pro Shops Night Race, a NASCAR Cup Series stock car race on September 18, 2021:

 |Winner||Top 3||Top 10|

 The “Winner,” “Top 3,” and “Top 10” columns represent different bets.
 If you bet the winner, the driver has to come in first.
 If you bet top 3, the driver has to come in first, second, or third.
 And if you bet the top 10, the driver has to come in 10th or better.